danronkam/DKFM247/README.md

 This project will be implemented with the following technologies:
     Canvas API to display the animations
-    Spotify API to get playlists
     Web Playback SDK
     Webpack and Babel to bundle and transpile the source JavaScript NPM
+    Canvas and Web Audio API